Drug Lord Juan Orlando Hernández Is FREE

 “Even from exile and this unjust prison, my congratulations, María Corina Machado, for this deserved 2025 Nobel Peace Prize.
 Your brave fight against repression and in favor of Venezuela’s freedom inspires all of America.
 I agree with your recognition of the support that President Trump has provided to the Venezuelan people and with his constant struggle for world peace.
 I remember your visit to the National Congress in 2013, when I was president of Congress, during which you warned us that what Venezuela was experiencing posed a threat to the stability of the entire region.
 Today, the world recognizes your tireless work in defense of democracy, and we Hondurans must reaffirm our commitment to it, moving away from the failed socialism of the 21st century.” — Juan Orlando Hernández, Oct.
 20, 2025, from USP Hazelton

-All of this makes me want to click my heels and go back to Kansas.
+All of these troubling connections make me want to click my heels and go back to Kansas.
 Or even better, California.

 This Christmas, it looks like Juan Orlando Hernández will be enjoying hot buttered rum as he relaxes next to a roaring fire in his quaint post-penitentiary cottage somewhere in the West Virginia countryside.
 His wife, Ana García Carías, will surely be joining him for an extended conjugal visit.
 Sadly (or not), the Hernándezs aren’t able to leave the United States to return to their homeland for the holidays.
 As you may have heard, Honduras is currently experiencing a politically charged presidential election riddled with corruption, high levels of violence from gangs, and a massive surge of migrants.
 Additionally, no one would likely be rolling out the red carpet for Juan Orlando Hernández after everything he’s done — you know, all of that chaos and violence he stirred up during his two terms as president.